Consensus Economics

 Incentives

-Correct operation of the Highway protocol requires the economics of the platform to discourage equivocation for safety and incentivize participation for liveness.
+The correct operation of the consensus protocol requires the platform's economics to discourage equivocation (signing conflicting consensus messages) for safety and incentivize participation for liveness.
 Participation consists of on-time block proposals and timely responses to block proposals.

 Safety may be incentivized through slashing for equivocation.
 This feature is currently disabled but may be reactivated in the future.

-The network incentivizes participation by scaling rewards for on-time proposals and responses, taking into account the speed of finalizing blocks.
+The network incentivizes participation by issuing rewards to validators for proposing blocks and creating and publishing finality signatures.
+Delegators also receive rewards by staking with a validator.
 All rewards are added directly to the corresponding bids and delegations.

-Issuance of new tokens and their distribution to validators incentivizes work even under low transaction load.
+The issuance of new tokens and their distribution to validators incentivizes participation even when there is a low transaction load.

 CSPR is issued at a fixed rate and distributed to validators (and, indirectly, delegators) in proportion to their stake.
 This is analogous to block rewards in Proof-of-Work blockchains, outlining the following: